MrYsLab/pseudo-microbit/docs/using_mfs.md

 ![](./images/fs3.png)

 Before adding servo.py to the
-micro:bit persistent file system, let's examine its contents.
+micro:bit persistent file system, let's examine the persistent file system's contents.

 Select Tools/External Tools from the main menu by first clicking on the Hamburger icon.